State and Local Climate and Energy Program

 - Identify Your Audience – Spend time considering the perspective and experiences of the audience you intend to reach and shaping your message to address them.

 - Establish Timeline and Identify Needs and Resources – Develop a realistic timeline and create deadlines and milestones to keep the development of your outreach campaign on schedule.
-Determine your budget and, if necessary, identify any resources that may be able to provide funding or technical assistance.
+Determine your budget and, if necessary, identify internal and external resources that may be able to provide funding or technical assistance.